OV Council postpones Westward Look annexation action

-The Oro Valley Town Council postponed a public hearing on annexing the Westward Look Resort and approving the proposed Planned Area Development on the resort’s property, which was scheduled to be discussed at the March 3 council meeting.
+The Oro Valley Town Council has postponed a public hearing to potentially take action on annexing the Westward Look Resort and approving the proposed Planned Area Development on the resort’s property, which was scheduled to be discussed at the March 3 council meeting.

 Oro Valley Planning Manager Bayer Vella said the postponement is due to making sure all the details regarding annexation and the PAD are finalized and presented together on the same council agenda.